Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 Page 4

 were saved, and there was also a great multitude.
-Of
+Of all those

-with God to save us.
-And when we come to that point in our life that we plead
+God to save us.
+And when we come to that point in our life that we plead with

-with God for salvation, God has already saved us.
+God for salvation, God has already saved us.
 Look here at blind Bartimaeus

 pleading for mercy: